SnoringCatGames/surfacer/docs/other_features.md

 > TODO: Describe this system.
 For now, look at the code under `src/character/action/action_handlers/` for examples.

 > **NOTE:** The procedural pathfinding logic is implemented independently of this framework.
-So, you can use this to add cool new movement for human-controlled movement, but the automatic pathfinding will only know about the specific default mechanics that it was designed around.
+So, you can use this to add cool new movement for player-controlled movement, but the automatic pathfinding will only know about the specific default mechanics that it was designed around.